Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 I can report from my self-assessment that often these thoughts will provoke other topics or themes, and therefore I wouldn’t consider Stawicki’s list definitive.
 Feel free to follow flights of fancy but make sure to keep good notes!

-Another way to get some inspiration in this part of the process is to try using the ‘Build a Mission Statement’ app at Franklin Covey.
+Another way to get some inspiration in this part of the process is to try using the mission statement generator at Franklin Covey.
 This simple web form will walk you through considering your passions, skills and talents.
 It will also guide you through a visioning process, whereby you answer simple questions that might reveal profound truths.
 Furthermore, they also provide several mission statement examples, including material from Gandhi, Martin Luther King Jr. and anonymous entries as well.
 Get inspired here.

-Once you have spent time considering your values, goals, talents, passions, limitations and regrets, you will be able to move on to the next stage in Stawicki’s recipe.
+Once you have spent time considering your values, personal goals, talents, passions, strengths, limitations and regrets, you will be able to move on to the next stage in Stawicki’s recipe.

 You might need a worksheet to help you create your Mission Statement.
 Go to the full version of this page to download one now!